vaeth/knapsack/README.md

+# knapsack

-knapsack - A fast solver for the 0/1-knapsack problem with multiple knapsacks
+A fast solver for the 0/1-knapsack problem with multiple knapsacks

-(C) Martin Väth <martin@mvath.de>
+(C) Martin Väth (martin at mvath.de)-
 This project is distributed under the terms of the
 GNU General Public License v2.